Owing to restrictions resulting from COVID-19, all of our talking therapies are now being provided online. They are free of charge.

 Our online counselling is mainly delivered via video call.
 If you don’t have access to a webcam, or you feel more comfortable not using one, we can also offer counselling by phone or web chat.

-Our counsellors and practitioners can provide support with a range of personal and interpersonal issues such as:
+Our counsellors and practitioners can provide support to individuals and couples with a range of personal and interpersonal issues such as:

 - feelings of isolation, feeling stuck or being unable to cope,